SOBotics/Belisarius/docs/index.md

 This bot has been developed in an attempt to help capture possible vandalism.
 This includes:

  - Removing all code
- - Replacing all content with nonsense
- - Replacing all content with repeated words
+ - Replacing all content with nonsense/repeated words
  - Adding solutions to their questions instead of posting an answer
  - Removing large amounts of text from their post
  - Using certain keywords or offensive language within the edit summary